Rayan-Alam-UOIT/Rayan-Alam-UOIT/README.md

 <h1 align="left"><code>Hey there, I'm Rayan 👋</code></h1>

-I am a highly motivated and enthusiastic student majoring in Computer Science with a concentration in Data Science and a minor in Mathematics.
-I recently completed my second year at Ontario Tech University with a 4.10/4.30 cGPA.
-I have an established track record in user-interface design and mobile application development, namely the Android version of a mobile app for the MY Voice Canada organization, which was created using Android Studio, Flutter SDK, and the programming language Dart.
+I’m a highly motivated and enthusiastic Computer Science student at Ontario Tech University, specializing in Data Science with a minor in Mathematics, and currently maintaining a 4.10/4.30 cGPA.
+I have hands-on experience in UI/UX design, mobile app development, and web development, including building an Android app for MY Voice Canada using Flutter/Dart and creating a personal portfolio website with HTML, CSS, and JavaScript.

-In addition to team projects, I have also designed and developed my own personal website using HTML5, CSS3, and JavaScript, showcasing my skills in web development and user-experience design.
-Throughout my academic career, I have acquired skills in various additional programming languages, such as C/C++, Python, SQL, Java, R, x86-64 Assembly and LaTeX.
-Furthermore, I enjoy acquiring new skills and concepts that are relevant to my field, and I consistently pursue certifications to demonstrate my commitment to continuous learning and professional growth.
+In addition to these major projects, I’ve developed proficiency in C/C++, Python, SQL, Java, R, x86-64 Assembly, and LaTeX, applying these skills to both coursework and personal projects.
+I’m dedicated to continuous learning and regularly pursue new certifications and challenges to expand my technical expertise.
+My volunteer and leadership experiences have also strengthened my teamwork, communication, and problem-solving skills.

-I work throughout the week as a car washer for Avis Budget Group while concurrently studying at Ontario Tech.
-I like to push myself beyond my comfort zone, so I volunteered to become a summer camp counsellor at a local church and actively participated in university activities and clubs.
-This has dramatically improved my interpersonal abilities and made me a more effective team member, emphasizing helping others.

-I am actively pursuing a co-op position for the fall 2025 or winter 2026 term, where I can leverage my professional expertise to contribute to groundbreaking discoveries and drive technical innovation in every task I undertake.
+This fall, I’m excited to join Bravella Health as a Data Science & AI Intern through my school's co-op program, where I look forward to gaining new skills, contributing to meaningful projects alongside peers, and growing both technically and professionally.

 <details markdown="1">
   <summary><h2>📦 My Toolbox (Click to expand)</h2></summary>